Best credit card processing service

 Key features: Single click payments, checkout design | Integrations: Shopify, Expensify, GoDaddy | Free trial: Free service (commission only)

-Compared to some of the merchant services above, Stripe is a young pup - it only came into being in 2011.
+Compared to some of the merchant services above, Stripe is a relative newcomer to this space, as it only came into being in 2011.
 But what it lacks in years of experience, it makes up for in a slick, youthful design.

 Stripe has a strong developer focus and recently added a new developers section to the dashboard so you can monitor your integration and API usage.